durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 # Are Outputs Probabilities?

 This brings up a subtle question.
 How do I know I can interpret these numbers as probabilities?
-At this point all I know is that if my neural network is perfect, then the more likely a square is to be occupied, the closer the NN's output for that square is to 1.
+At this point all I know is that if my neural network is perfect, then the more likely a square is to be occupied, the closer the NNs output for that square is to 1.
 But does this mean the outputs are necessarily probabilities?
 Not at all.

 Really, all I can know is that my NN produces some monotonically increasing function of the probability.